-Korean Style Beef Hot Pot, Sogogi Shabu Shabu
+Korean Style Beef & Mushroom Hot Pot, Shabu Shabu

 Why not make your dinner a little more fun?
-Shabu Shabu is a great food to make the dinner more interactive.
+Shabu Shabu is a great way to make your dinner lively and interactive.

 It's also very nutritious.
-You can enjoy meat, lots of vegetables, noodles and rice in one go.
-No need to fight for what to put in the dish as everyone can eat whatever he or she wishes.
-The recipe is great for vegetarians who eat fish as the broth is fish based and you can just take out meat from side dishes.
+You can enjoy meat, lots of vegetables, noodles and rice, all in one go.
+No need to fight for what to put in the dish, as everyone can eat whatever he or she wishes.
+The recipe is great for vegetarians who eat fish, as the broth is fish-based and you can just take out the meat from side dishes.

-This shabu-shabu table cooking recipe is for a 3 course meal.
+This shabu-shabu table cooking recipe is for a three-course meal.